Greater (song): Background

 "Greater" was released on June 20, 2014 as the second single from their eighth studio album Welcome to the New.
 Bart Millard, the band's frontman, revealed the meaning of the song in an interview with NewReleaseToday, "My kids have memorized the album already.
 Nothing warms your heart more than to hear your kids sing this message.
 The thing with 'Greater' is that my middle son Charlie is a lot like me.
 In fact, I went through a lot of grief counseling these past few years.
 My grief counselor said if I ever want to know what I'm like when in a healthy family to watch Charlie.
 One day I was trying to tell my son, because he has a stuttering problem, we were talking, and I said, "Buddy, people may make fun of you, but you have something inside of you that is telling you that you're something different, that you're stronger than that and that you're beautiful.
 We were at church one day and some kids made of him and he was kind of down.
 I told him, 'You know what I've told you.
 That's not them.
-The enemy may be using them, but these kids are good kids.
+The enemy may be using them, but these kids are good.
 They're not coming after you, it's just the enemy is taking shots at you.
 He's taking shots at you because you're something special and he's afraid of something you may do.
 I've always told him to set his mind on things above, and he started singing this song, 'You are holy, righteous and redeemed.'
 I just started bawling.
 From time to time I can hear him singing this song in the house and I've thought that's the reason to make a record."